 Located in the heart of Burlington, the University of Vermont boasts hundreds of student-athletes.
 PT360 is proud to work with UVM Club Athletics, aiding their athletes in everything from injury prevention to on-field care to rehabilitation.
-Our Athletic Trainers, led by Sam Messenger, ATC, attend games for multiple sports, including rugby, football, soccer, volleyball, basketball, lacrosse, ultimate frisbee, and ice hockey.
+Our Athletic Trainers, led by Brendan Copley, ATC, MBA, attend games for multiple sports, including rugby, football, soccer, volleyball, basketball, lacrosse, ultimate frisbee, and ice hockey.
 They also provide in-clinic free injury screens to all club sports athletes.

 St. Michael's College Club Rugby

 St. Michael’s College Men’s and Women’s Club Rugby teams are also covered by PT360 Athletic Trainers.
 Kurt Johnson, ATC can be found on the sidelines for all of their matches for on-field emergency care, as well in the St. Michael’s Athletic training room to offer injury evaluations and provide treatment.

 Vergennes Union High School

 PT360 Athletic Trainers provide services to Vergennes Union High School throughout the school year.
 Our Athletic Trainers, led by Kurt Johnson, ATC, hold office hours at the school each afternoon to attend practices, evaluate Vergennes athletes, and provide treatment for rehab.
 They are on the sidelines at each home game to provide on-field emergency care, taping & wrapping, and treat acute sports injuries.
 Most importantly, school-based Athletic Trainers recognize, diagnose, and treat all concussions & head injuries, helping to keep the athletes safe and healthy until they are ready to return to play.